nus-cs2030s/2122-s2/docs/10-heap-stack.md

 ![stack-and-heap](figures/stack-and-heap/stack-and-heap.001.png)

-The first argument to `Circle` constructor is also an object, so to be more precise, when Line 2 above is executed, a `Point` object is also created and allocated on the heap.
+The first argument to the `Circle` constructor is also an object, so to be more precise, when Line 2 above is executed, a `Point` object is also created and allocated on the heap.
 So the field `c` inside `Circle` is actually a reference to this object.

 ![stack-and-heap](figures/stack-and-heap/stack-and-heap.002.png)